dalibor/dalibornasevic.com/_posts/2018-02-27-refactoring-rails-configs-for-deploy-to-kubernetes.md

 permalink: /posts/81-refactoring-rails-configs-for-deploy-to-kubernetes
 ---

 Recently, I worked on a project to containerize one of our Rails apps.
 The goal was to add per pull request verification deploys to Kubernetes as part of the CICD pipeline.
 During that work I faced a need to re-design how we manage the configs in the application and I will share some thoughts about the approach.
-But before we jump of that, let's explain the concept of per pull request verification deploys.
+But before we jump into that, let's explain the concept of per pull request verification deploys.

 ### Per Pull Request verification deploys